Brightcove Native Player for iOS Reference

 This feature is also referred to by Apple as Trick Play, and is referenced in their HLS Authoring Specification.

 This feature is enabled by default.
-If you wish to disable thumbnail seeking you can do so by setting the thumbnailSeekingEnabled property on your BCOVPlaybackController to NO.
+If you wish to disable thumbnail seeking you can do so by setting the thumbnailSeekingEnabled property on your BCOVPlaybackController to false.

 You can customize the layout of the thumbnail preview by making use of a delegate method with your BCOVPUIPlayerView or BCOVTVPlayerView.